dalers/arduinologger2/README.md

 Getting Started
 ---------------
-1. Arduino UNO R3 (tested on an OSEPP Uno R3 Plus with FTDI USB interface).
+1. Arduino UNO R3
-2. Atmel Studio 7 (AS7).
-Initially developed using Arduino IDE 1.6.8/1.7.8, arduinologger2 is now an AS7 solution (it was converted by AS7 using Arduino IDE 1.7.8).
+2. Atmel Studio 7 ("AS7").
+Arduinologger2 was initially created as an Arduino Sketch, but it has been migrated to an AS7 solution.

 Issue Tracking
 --------------